shreyasgiridharan/shreyasgiridharan.github.io/README.md

-# shreyasgiridharan.github.io
+# Homepage
-My website

-A simple Github personal website.
-This website will be moved to www.shreyas.de at some point.
+Hello World!

+I am Shreyas, and this is my personal website.

+I intended this website to be a temporary one, till I got me own domain.

+I have a new website now, https://www.shreyas.de.
+I intend to keep that website more up to date.

+See you there!